nickbaxter18/websitos/docs/ci-diagnostics.md

    - Errors include file, line, rule, message, and suggestions.

 2. **Workflows**:
-   - Frontend, Backend, and Coverage workflows run tools, call converters, and upload JSON artifacts (`*-report.json`).
+   - Frontend, Backend, and Coverage workflows run tools, call converters, and collect JSON artifacts into a `summaries/` folder.
-   - Fail-safe defaults ensure that even if a converter fails, a valid JSON is uploaded.
+   - Each workflow uploads its **packaged summaries** as a single artifact:
+     - `frontend-summaries`
+     - `backend-summaries`
+     - `coverage-summaries`
+   - Artifacts are retained for **2 days**.

 3. **CI Diagnostics Aggregator** (`ci-diagnostics.yml`):
-   - Downloads all JSON summaries.
+   - Downloads the 3 packaged artifacts.
-   - Aggregates them into a single `report.md`.
+   - Aggregates all JSON reports into a single `report.md`.
    - Adds a **summary table** of errors/warnings.
    - Includes full error/warning details + suggestions.
    - Syncs to Linear with labels (`ci-error`, `ci-warning`, `ci-success`).